forwards/website_source/content/blog/2019-08-10-workshops-for-women-and-girls.md

 slug: workshops-for-women-and-girls
 ---

-# Workshops around the globe

-Thanks to generous funding from the [R Consortium](https://www.r-consortium.org/projects/awarded-projects), Forwards has offered a series of workshops around the world to support the development of coding skills and increase the participation of women in the R community.
+Thanks to generous funding from the [R Consortium](https://www.r-consortium.org/projects/awarded-projects), Forwards has offered a series of workshops around the world to support the development of coding skills and to increase the participation of women in the R community.
 In the last year and a half, more than 10 workshops have engaged more than 100 high school students and women in Australia, New Zealand, Europe and the USA.
 Information about our series of workshops for women and girls can be found on the [Edu](https://forwards.github.io/edu/) section of the Forwards website.

 Here we round up some of the highlights.